gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 If a quizzer needs to provide the reference question, the provided reference question must:

-- Be of the exact same question type (CR, CVR, MACR, MACVR) as the written question
+- Be of the exact same question type (CR, CVR, MACR, MACVR, Q, Q2V, etc.) as the written question
 - Have content and wording similar to the content and wording of the written question
 - Have the determining word or phrase of the written question
 - Have the interrogative word used not be a factor when deciding the valid type of a reference question